ILIAS-eLearning/ilias/docs/configuration/install.md

 or into the help of the program itself `php cli/setup.php help`.
 It is the tool to manage and monitor your ILIAS installation.

-To check which update step gets currently executed run the following SQL-Statement on your ILIAS database: `SELECT * FROM `settings` WHERE keyword = "db_update_running"`.

 Database updates are performed in steps; it might happen that a step fails, e.g. due to some edge case or inconsistency in existing data, files, etc.
 In this case, a concecutive command `php setup/setup.php update` will error with